xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_global_attributes.md

         ![]({{site.baseurl}}/attachments/7504857/8719311.png)
         Now if you view the product on the storefront,  the Specification tab on its details page will show the attribute "Color..........Orange".
 If at step 4c you chose to apply the attribute value "Orange" globally, all the products in your store will show the same attribute as well.
 If you kept the option "Apply value changes locally", the attribute value "Orange" will be applied only for the product you edited (However, you will be able to find "Orange" in the list of attribute values for the attribute "Color" and apply it to other products in your store manually).

-## Viewing your store's list of global attributes
+## Viewing Your Store's List of Global Attributes

 To view your store's global attributes: